Abumayyaleh/novatech-financial-analytics/README.md

 # NovaTech Solutions — Financial Performance Analytics

-**End-to-end financial analytics project** covering data modeling, SQL business analysis, Power BI executive dashboard, and AI-generated narrative reporting.
+**End-to-end financial analytics project** covering data modeling, SQL business analysis, Power BI executive dashboard, and DAX measures across 13 quarters of synthetic B2B software company data.

 ---

 ## Project Summary

-NovaTech Solutions is a synthetic B2B software company operating across MENA, Europe, and Asia-Pacific.
-This project analyzes 13 quarters of financial performance (FY 2022 – Q1 2025) across four analytical layers: revenue growth, margin decomposition, budget variance, and KPI execution tracking.
+NovaTech Solutions is a synthetic B2B software company operating across MENA, Europe, and Asia-Pacific with three product lines: Cloud Software, Professional Services, and Support & Maintenance.

+This project analyzes 13 quarters of financial performance (FY 2022 – Q1 2025) to answer one central business question: **what caused NovaTech's financial performance to collapse in 2024, and is the recovery in Q1 2025 genuine?**

-The central finding: after a record revenue peak of $12.69M in FY 2023, NovaTech contracted 17.6% in FY 2024 — driven not by demand collapse but by systematic deal discounting and an opex crisis that pushed operating expenses from 30% to 38% of revenue, compressing EBIT margins by 7.8 percentage points.
+The answer: a double crisis — revenue contracted 17.6% due to systematic deal discounting (−9.2% avg deal value), while operating expenses simultaneously ballooned from 30.1% to 38.0% of revenue, with 32 of 32 departments exceeding budget.
+EBIT margin dropped 7.8 percentage points.
+Q1 2025 shows the first signs of genuine recovery with cost controls working across multiple departments.

 ---